-A study by the University of Toronto's BEAT project (Built Environment and Active Transport - see www.beat.utoronto.ca) investigated the parental decisionmaking process for the trip to and from school.
-Researchers found that parents and caregivers tend to choose the mode that is quickest and easiest, reiterating the influence of convenience, and that the decision-making process is two-fold, as outlined in the diagram below.
+A study by the University of Toronto's BEAT project (Built Environment and Active Transport) investigated the parental decision-making process for the trip to and from school.
+Researchers found that parents and caregivers tend to choose the mode that is quickest and easiest, reiterating the influence of convenience, and that the decision-making process is two-fold, as outlined in the diagram on the next page.